ARMmbed/BLE_Validation_Suite/README.md

 Setup the config.json file.

+Make sure the devices connected to the host PC are in the platform.json file

 If using yotta, set the targets within the test folders (i.e. A and B or AHRM and BHRM or Block).

 Run in the command line